 We’ve all read how the tweens/teens stage is hard.
 It’s even harder to encourage them to read especially if it’s reading in the minority language.
 With that being said, I’m happy to share what I’ve been doing to promote reading in Spanish in our home.
-These tips apply for any language too!
+These tips apply to any language too!

 Five tips to encourage our older kids to read in the minority language: